 Austin, TX 78712-1043

-First-year students take three organized (lecture or seminar) courses and an independent research course (PSY 390) each semester.
-All first-year developmental students will take the two developmental program core courses and (except in unusual circumstances) two statistics courses.
-The developmental core courses are: Fundamentals of Cognitive Development (PSY 394N) offered in the fall semester and Fundamentals of Social and Personality Development (PSY 394K) given in the spring semester.
+First-year students take two or three organized (lecture or seminar) courses and an independent research course (PSY 390) each semester.
+All first-year developmental students will take the developmental program core course (PSY 394S: Fundamentals of Developmental Psychology) and (except in unusual circumstances) two statistics courses.
 At least one of the remaining courses needs to be a departmental "core" course.

 Each student's involvement in research begins during the first semester under the supervision of his or her developmental faculty advisor.
 The particular research activities to be engaged in are open to negotiation between the student and advisor.
 But, in general, it is expected that this research will be preparatory to the student's second-year project (see below).
 This year should, however, be regarded-by student and advisor alike-as an exploratory year.